Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_RR_on_running_system.md

     insert-labels-topology-constraints   true        true         True    19h   Ready
     ```

-    Ensure that the `clusterpolicy` `insert-labels-topology-constraints` is in `Ready` state.

 1. (`ncn-mw#`) Check the ConfigMaps.

     ```bash
     kubectl get configmaps -n rack-resiliency
     ```

-    Example output:
+    Verify that all of the ConfigMaps shown in the following example output are present on the system:

     ```text
     NAME                 DATA   AGE